STARTERtallinn

 Are you ready for the biggest mentoring event in Estonia?
 Come and chat with more than 50 local and international experts and ask their feedback.
 Need feedback about business models?
 We’ve got you covered.
 Need advice about product development?
 We have a mentor for that.
 Stuck with programming?
 We have a mentor just for that as well.
 We’ll pick the mentors based on your ideas and needs.
 It doesn’t get any better than this.

-April 17th, 17.00-19.30: Feedback session 2: One-pager, getting ready for pitch training
+October 23rd, 17.00-19.30: Feedback session 2: One-pager, getting ready for pitch training

 Venue: room A046, Astra Building, Tallinn University (address: Narva mnt 29, Tallinn)